Lukemtesta/python-binding/README.md

 ---

-### Use with another project
+### How-To Build Bindings for a Different Project
-* Copy the swig-example level CMake script and bindings directory into your target project directory.
+* Copy the swig-example level bindings directory into your target project directory.
-* Edit the CMakeLists.txt script, line 5, and change the project name
-* Change the external link to your project dependencies, liba.lib in line 21
-* Add the include directory to external header files, line 12
+* In your project CMakeLists.txt script, include all .cmake files in the bindings/swig/functions directory using CMake include (see bindings/swig/CMakeLists.txt lines 6-11)
-* Change the filename of the .i interface file to <project name>.i.
+* Change the name of the /binding/swig/*.i file to the project name
-* Change the C++ header files in swig-example.i to your target headers
-* Change the external include directory, third parameter of add_bindings_<language> CMake function calls in /bindings/swig/CMakeLists.txt
-* Run cmake with the BUILD_BINDINGS flag enabled
+* Call the add_bindings_<language> CMake function with the parameters: ${PROJECT_NAME}, ${PROJECT_NAME}.i and external header include directory (Empty if none)
-* Build the generated IDE solution
+* Configure and Build the generated IDE solution

 ---